The model: Document, Element, Path, Value

 Pure and portable

-The model rests on a few deliberate choices — path is the only identity, every datum is a typed value, references are connections — and on one constraint that makes it embeddable anywhere: Prism Core depends on nothing but the C++ standard library.
-No GPU, no UI, no platform calls, no third-party packages.
+The model rests on a few deliberate choices (path is the only identity, every datum is a typed value, references are connections) and on one constraint that makes it embeddable anywhere: Kinogaki Core depends only on the C++ standard library, and installs in Python with pip install kinogaki.
 It compiles on anything with a C++20 compiler and is exhaustively tested.
-Everything else in the Foundation is built on this core; the core itself stays small enough to understand in an afternoon.
+The whole library stays small enough to understand in an afternoon.